Olfactory bulb: Clinical significance

-The olfactory lobe is a structure of the vertebrate forebrain involved in olfaction, or sense of smell.
-Destruction of the olfactory bulb results in ipsilateral anosmia.
+Destruction of the olfactory bulb results in ipsilateral anosmia while irritative lesions of the uncus can result in olfactory and gustatory hallucinations.

 Other animals

 Evolution

 Comparing the structure of the olfactory bulb among vertebrate species, such as the leopard frog and the lab mouse, reveals that they all share the same fundamental layout (five layers containing the nuclei of three major cell types; see "Anatomy" for details), despite being dissimilar in shape and size.
 A similar structure is shared by the analogous olfactory center in the fruit fly Drosophila melanogaster, the antennal lobe.
 One possibility is that vertebrate olfactory bulb and insect antennal lobe structure may be similar because they contain an optimal solution to a computational problem experienced by all olfactory systems and thus may have evolved independently in different phyla – a phenomenon generally known as convergent evolution.